elldritch/haskell-for-working-programmers/README.md

 main = putStrLn "Hello, World!"
 ```

 Save this file as `hello.hs`.
-With a simple script like this, we have a couple options for execution.
+With a simple script like this, we have a couple options for execution:

 - `ghc hello.hs` will produce an executable `hello`, which you can run using `./hello`.
 - `runghc hello.hs` will interpret this program.